Vol. 04 · Issue 14 · APR 2026

 Cable 1: Guitar to Modeler Input

-Your guitar plugs into the modeler's main input, just like it would if you were going fully direct.
-This means the modeler receives your raw guitar signal first.
+Your guitar plugs into the modeler's main input.
+Same as going direct.
+The modeler gets your raw signal first.

-Why does the guitar go into the modeler and not straight into the amp?
-Because you want the modeler to process certain effects before the signal hits the amp's preamp.
-If you plugged into the amp first, you'd have no way to put modeler effects in front of it.
+Why the guitar goes into the modeler and not straight into the amp?
+Because you want certain effects before the signal hits the amp's preamp.
+Plug into the amp first and you have no way to put modeler effects in front of it.

 Cable 2: Modeler Send to Amp Input

-This cable runs from one of the modeler's outputs (typically labeled "Send" or a dedicated output for 4CM routing) to the front input of your amp.
-Not the effects return — the regular input jack.
+This cable runs from the modeler's send output to the front input of your amp.
+Not the effects return.
+The regular input jack.

 Cable 3: Amp Effects Send to Modeler Return

-This is where it gets interesting.
-Your amp's effects loop has a send jack, which outputs the signal after the preamp stage but before the power amp.
-This cable takes that preamp-processed signal and routes it back into the modeler.
+This is where it gets good.
+Your amp's effects loop has a send jack.
+That is the signal after the preamp but before the power amp.
+This cable takes that signal and routes it back into the modeler.

-Now the modeler has your amp's actual preamp tone inside its signal chain.
-It can apply delay, reverb, modulation, EQ — whatever you've placed in the post-amp section of your preset — to the real amp signal.
+Now the modeler has your amp's real preamp tone in its chain.
+Delay, reverb, modulation, EQ; whatever you put in the post-amp section of your preset hits the real amp signal.

-This is the cable that makes 4CM special.
-Without it, you'd just be running effects in front of your amp like a normal pedalboard.
+This cable is what makes 4CM worth the trouble.
+Without it, you are just running effects in front of your amp like a normal pedalboard.

 Cable 4: Modeler Output to Amp Effects Return

-The final cable takes the fully processed signal (your amp's preamp tone plus the modeler's post-amp effects) and sends it back into the amp's effects loop return jack.
-This feeds the signal directly into the amp's power amp section, bypassing the preamp entirely on the return trip.
+The last cable takes the fully processed signal and sends it back into the amp's effects loop return jack.
+This goes straight into the power amp, bypassing the preamp on the return trip.

-The power amp amplifies everything and pushes it through the speaker.
-You hear your amp's preamp character, shaped by the modeler's effects, through your amp's power section and cabinet.
+The power amp pushes it through the speaker.
+You hear your amp's preamp tone, shaped by the modeler's effects, through your amp's power section and cabinet.

 Step-by-Step Setup: Line 6 Helix

-The Helix family (Helix Floor, Helix LT, HX Stomp) handles 4CM natively with its flexible routing.
-Here's exactly how to set it up.
+The Helix family — Helix Floor, Helix LT, HX Stomp — handles 4CM natively with its flexible routing.
+Here is exactly how to set it up.

 Physical Connections